GPCRmd/simulation_pipeline/README.md

   + parameters: CGenFF parameters to use in this equilibration.
   + run.sh: run to start equilibration.
-  + structure.pdb/psf: starting coordinates and topology files, copied straight from 'simulation_output/build/system_name/' Equillibrations in this pipeline are run with the following parameters, as defined in 'simulate_structures_functions.py':
+  + structure.pdb/psf: starting coordinates and topology files, copied straight from 'simulation_output/build/system_name/' Equilibrations in this pipeline are run with the following parameters, as defined in 'simulate_structures_functions.py':
  + const_sel: htmd selection of system elements to constrained during the equilibration, a process required in GPCRs to avoid the disintegration of the membrane-protein system (default includes protein backbone atoms, ligand molecules and non-solvation waters)
  + minim_steps: Number of minimization steps (default: 5000)
- + equil_timestep = Timestep, in fs (d.: 2)
+ + equil_timestep: Timestep, in fs (d.: 2)
- + temperature = Temparature in Kº (d.: 310)
+ + temperature: Temparature in Kº (d.: 310)
- + equil_simtime = Duration of equilibration in ns (d.: 40)
+ + equil_simtime: Duration of equilibration in ns (d.: 40)
-Equilllibrations are run by default in NPT conditions.
-Please notice that simulations are simulations are computationally very expensive processes, and as such are meant to be run in dedicated computing servers, not regular workstations.
-The provided demo set took approximately 1 day to equillibrate in our server, with a GTX 1080Ti GPU.
+Equilibrations are run by default in NPT conditions.
+Please notice that simulations are computationally expensive processes, and are meant to be run in dedicated computing servers, not regular workstations.
+The provided demo set took approximately 1 day to equilibrate in our server, with a GTX 1080Ti GPU.

 ## Production
-ACTUAL SIMULATION STEP
-3 REPLICATES BY DEFAULT, CHANGE AT WILL
-AGAIN, EXPECTED TO RUN IN CLUSTER WITH ACEMD3.
-USE RUN.SH SCRIPT IN OUR CLUSTER IT TOOK 5 DAYS
+Once equilibrated, the system can be now simulated.
+Running the fifth cell in this pipeline, and assuming all equillibration output files are contained in 'simulation_output/equil/system_name/', will produce another set of folders in 'simulation_output/production/system_name/rep_n/'.
+Once again, this folder contains the necessary inputs to run this system simulation in ACEMD3 with the specified parameters.
+Notice a subfolder 'rep_n' will be created for every system replicate (3 by default)
+Parameters:
+  + timestep: simulation timestep in fs (d: 4)
+  + trajperiod: A frame will be saved to make this simulation every 'trajperiod' timesteps (d: 50000)
+  + repnum: Number of simulation replicates per system (d: 3)
+  + prod_simtime: duration of each simulation replicate in ns (d: 500) Simulation productions are run by default in NVT conditions.
+The provided demo set 3 replicates took approximately 6-7 days each to run in our server, with a GTX 1080Ti GPU.

 ## Wrapping and aliging of simulated systems
 Depends on VMD